Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 — John 6:44

 In this next verse, we see how He draws us up to be distilled (cleansed), leaving all the bad behind and resurrected to a new life.
-And again, we see as we did with the water, there is a call to come.
+And again, as with the water, there is a call to come.

 The call to light is observed in plant life as well.
-I have many plants, and every one of them is responding to the call by reaching for the light.
-If I don't turn them occasionally, they will be unbalanced with all their leaves facing the sun.
-It also makes me think of a budding plant.
+I have many plants, and every one of them responds to the call by reaching for the light.
+If I don't turn them occasionally, they will be unbalanced, with all their leaves facing the sun.
+It is also like a budding plant.
 A seed is buried in dark soil as if it were dead.
-When the sun's energy and rays warm the soil, it calls that seed to life to grow up and be resurrected to a new life.
+When the sun's energy and rays warm the ground, it calls that seed to life to grow up and be resurrected to a new life.

 — John 9:1-7

 We know that light is essential to vision.
 We cannot see without it.
 This man's blindness is a picture of how it is with us spiritually.
 Wikipedia online encyclopedia describes how vital light and eye processes are necessary for sight.

 . . . the retina in our eyes is a light-sensitive tissue that initiates a cascade of chemical and electrical events that ultimately trigger nerve impulses.
 These are sent to various visual centers of the brain via the optic nerve, and that is how we "See" If that light-sensitive tissue is detached, blindness is the result.4

 The retinal separation described above illustrates how separation from God's light causes spiritual blindness.

 Behold, the LORD’s hand is not shortened, That it cannot save; Nor His ear heavy, That it cannot hear.
 But your iniquities have separated you from your God; And your sins have hidden His face from you, So that He will not hear.

 The man was born blind and in the dark represents how we are all born spiritually blind.
 His parent's particular sins were noted not to be the cause of His condition, giving us the template of all flawed humanity no matter where they came from.